-There was a Kei-Rail passenger service running between East London and Umtata passing through Komga which has been suspended for reasons unknown.
+There was a Kei-Rail passenger service running between East London and Umtata passing through Qumrhawhich has been suspended for reasons unknown.

-As a result of the current lack of formalized public transport, commuters travelling between Komga and coastal areas must travel via East London.
+As a result of the current lack of formalized public transport, commuters travelling between Qumrhaand coastal areas must travel via East London.